 - Bethany Chirico, CMP, CAE

-Our Mission: Empowering those who apply scientific knowledge to protect all workers and their communities from occupational and environmental hazards
+Mission - Empowering and advancing those who apply scientific knowledge to protect all workers and their communities from occupational and environmental hazards

-Our Vision: A world where all workers are healthy and safe.
+Vision – A world where all workers and their communities are healthy and safe

 - We prevent illnesses and injuries: AIHA members strive to prevent occupational illness and injury as a fundamental principle of the industrial hygiene and related occupational and environmental health and safety professions.

 - We advocate and develop science-based policy and practice: AIHA members advocate for the profession and develop sound science-based public policy and practice through collaboration across scientific and technical communities to ensure that safe and healthy environments are provided for all workers and communities.

 - We respect workers and communities: AIHA members respect the rights of workers and communities to have healthy and safe environments.

 - We respect our members: AIHA’s Board of Directors, volunteers, members, and staff conduct the business of the Association with respect for diversity of opinion, inclusive of all origins, transparent and open communication, and with due consideration of each member’s limited volunteer time.